-Lava Claims 'Hundreds' More Homes on Hawaii's Big Island, Officials Say
+Lava Claims 'Hundreds' More Homes On Hawaii's Big Island, Officials Say

 It's been more than a month since the start of #Kilauea's latest eruption.
 In this infographic #HVO breaks down 30 days of activity by the numbers.
 (Because of the dynamic nature of this eruption, some numbers will become outdated quickly.) https://t.co/X1r1LguYDX #KilaueaErupts pic.twitter.com/N8PYddWWOz— USGS Volcanoes🌋 (@USGSVolcanoes) June 5, 2018

-Lava has now covered about 7.7 square miles of the roughly 4,000 square mile island, according to the USGS.
+Lava has now covered about 7.7 square miles of the roughly 4,000-square-mile island, according to the USGS.